MystenLabs/sui/examples/move/transfer-to-object/README.md

 With transfer-to-object, we can combine the benefits of the two previous implementations:

 - The object ID stability of the shared object register.
-- The ability to transfer the ownership of the object in case of key compromise.
+- The ability to set a different owner of the `Register` object in case of key compromise (or e.g., selling the business) by changing the `owner` field.
 - An easy way of dynamically adding, removing, and enforcing permissions on who can withdraw payments.
 - Payments can still be made using the `identified_payment::make_payment`